West Leeds High School

 West Leeds High School Specialist Technology College was a mixed comprehensive school located in Armley in Leeds, West Yorkshire, England.
 The school had around 1,200 students on roll from ages 11 to 18.
 The school was replaced with Swallow Hill Community College in 2009, following the merger between two local schools.
 After 102 years West Leeds High School closed and replaced by Swallow Hill.

 History

 The school served the Armley, Bramley and Wortley areas of Leeds for 100 years.

 Grammar school

 The West Leeds High School opened on 7 September 1907 to improve standards in the city.
 The school was effectively two schools in one as both Girls and Boys were kept completely separate from each other.
-In September 1930, following a knock on the knee in the gymnasium on a vaulting horse, Oswald Harland, the 10-year-old son of a master, died of pyaemia in Leeds General Infirmary.

 By the 1950s the schools were known as West Leeds High School for Boys, with 500 boys, and West Leeds High School for Girls, with 450 girls.
 They were administered by the City of Leeds Education Committee.
 In 1959 the Girls School moved to a new campus and formed West Leeds Girls' High School on the Congress Mount Campus, with 550 girls.
 The Boys' school remained at the Tong Road Campus and formed West Leeds Boys' High School on Whingate, with 550 boys.